Got Airline Miles? Now Is a Good Time to Use Them

-“It’s definitely been a tumultuous year for anyone when it comes to travel,” said Erin Murray, vice president of marketing for Points, a leading loyalty program consulting firm.
+“It’s definitely been a tumultuous year for anyone when it comes to travel,” said Erin Murray, vice president of marketing for Points, a leading loyalty program and technology provider.
 “It has become critical for airline loyalty programs to maintain a strong customer base.
 And right now, that means there is absolutely more value available for the consumer.”

 - Thanks to lower average flight costs and nominal mile value changes, frequent flyer rewards may go further to cover a plane ticket (or two) right now.

 - Airlines are selling miles to banks to boost revenue but also increase customer loyalty via credit card bonuses and other short-term offers.

 - While travel is starting to pick up, 2021 is still expected to be a rough year for airlines, so experts are advising frequent flyer program members to use miles ASAP before they’re inevitably devalued.

 Airline Miles May Go Further During the Pandemic

 Based on popular flight route data collected for nine major U.S. airlines this year, The Balance found the average value of frequent flier miles hasn’t changed dramatically during the pandemic.
 Per-mile values either dropped a few percentage points (just fractions of a cent, in dollar terms) or held steady.
 Only one airline's miles—Hawaiian Airlines’—actually have a higher average value right now than they did in March.